KianAbbasNejad/Nonlinear-Cobweb/README.md

 The code is inspired by Hommes (2013) and his lectures at university of Amsterdam as well as the UvA CeNDEF software '*E&FChaos*'.

-The code doesn't have GUI, but I've tried my best to make it easy to change the difference equation or the parameters and play around with the graphs. :)
+The code doesn't have GUI, but I've tried my best to make it easy to change the equations/parameters and play around with the graphs. :)

 __Sample Figures__